achung89/react-futures/README.md

 - With React Futures asynchronicity is transparent; a future can be used the same way that a native object or array can be used.
 They can also be used in other future operations, see how `FuturePosts` is used in `filter` to collect `activeGroups`.
 - With React Futures the manipulation and construction of asynchronous data can be done completely outside render if needed.
 None of the construction code needs to be located inside the component.

-## Restrictions
+## Restriction on suspense operations

-To achieve transparency, React Futures places restrictions on certain operations: mutable operations are disallowed inside render and suspend operations are disallowed outside render.
+Suspense operations are disallowed outside render

 Ex.